Tristan-alpha/Temp-Reasoning/README.md

 - Same datasets, Same evluators, Different models
 - Same evluators, Same models, Different datasets

 The setting table is as following.
 The evaluators are ReasonEval 7B, ReasonEval 34B and MATH-Shepherd.
-So there should be another dimension but I don't know how to present:)
+So there should be another dimension but I don't know how to present. :)

 | Models     | math-1 | math-3 | math-5 | AIME |
 | ---------- | :----: | :----: | :----: | :--: |